Syncaidius/MoltenEngine/README.md

 | SPIR-V Shader Compiler | 🚧		  |         |        |             |      |

 # Android
-Molten as recently been upgraded to .NET 6.
+Molten has recently been upgraded to .NET 6.
 To build for Android you will need to install the Android workloads by running
 ```dotnet workload install android``` in command prompt or powershell.

 # Third-Party Libraries